 You must report that the child, and the parents if they are not registered as Norwegian residents, is moving to Norway.

 A child is a Norwegian citizen by birth if one of the parents is a Norwegian citizen at the time of the birth.

-In addition to a birth certificate, a DNA test will normally be required if the child was born in (country covered by the Group 2 countries in section 8-4-2 of the National Registration Regulations):
+In addition to a birth certificate, a DNA test will usually be required if the child was born in (country covered by the Group 2 countries in section 8-4-2 of the National Registration Regulations):